When speakers and speaker components need to be connected, it’s essential to know which speaker wire connector types are best suited.

 - They carry more electric current than other connectors.

-- The feature a non-shorting electrical contact when plugging and unplugging the connector.
+- The feature is a non-shorting electrical contact when plugging and unplugging the connector.

 - They are locking plugs.